MicrosoftDocs/win32/desktop-src/RegProv/getbinaryvalue-method-in-class-stdregprov.md

 For an example of how to use **GetBinaryValue**, see the example in the [**GetDWORDValue**](getdwordvalue-method-in-class-stdregprov.md) topic.

-The [Multithreaded Remote Registry Gathering](https://Gallery.TechNet.Microsoft.Com/Multithreaded-Remote-ca714e12) with Powershell sample gathers specific subkey values or an entire registry key’s subkey values with PowerShell and multithreading.
+The [Multithreaded Remote Registry Gathering](https://Gallery.TechNet.Microsoft.Com/Multithreaded-Remote-ca714e12) with Powershell sample gathers specific subkey values or an entire registry key s subkey values with PowerShell and multithreading.

 The following code sample uses WMI to read a binary registry value.